Fermium/data-chan/docs/docs/build.md

 * libusb-1.0-0-dev
 * libpthread-stubs0-dev (pre-installed on most systems)

-__NOTE:__ gcc and avr-libc used versions are 4.9, but any other greater versions should do a better job (gcc 6 compatibility is mostly tested).
+__NOTE:__ gcc and avr-libc used versions are 4.9, but any other greater versions should do a better job (gcc 6 compatibility is almost completely tested).

 On Ubuntu/Debian run: